-The top airport hotels offer a combination of comfort and convenience, and they can best provide that if they are actually AT the airport.
+The top airport hotels offer a combination of comfort and convenience, and they can best provide that if they’re actually AT the airport.
 For me, the most important feature of an airport hotel is the ease with which you can walk from it to the departure gate when you’re half asleep.
 I’m not interested in airport hotels which involve a bus or car journey to reach the terminal.

-There are six hotels at London Gatwick Airport which are either inside or right next to one of the two terminals (North and South), and I’ve been to check them out for you, because I live nearby and I thought it would be helpful.
+There are six hotels at London Gatwick Airport which are either inside or right next to one of the two terminals (North and South), and I’ve been to check them out for you, because I live nearby and I thought it would be a helpful thing to do.
 It’s really quick and easy to move between the two Gatwick terminals using the free shuttle train, so these hotels are convenient whether you’re using either terminal (read more in my post London Gatwick Airport travel tips).
 Each of the hotels is different – I hope that this post helps you to find the best one for you.

 A note about room rates